jcast6/Bullet-Trajectory-Simulation/README.md

 After inputting the values, click "Run Simulation" to start the simulation.

-## Output
-The simulation results will be displayed graphically as a 3D plot showing the bullet's trajectory.
-The initial and final positions will be shown in a message box and the trajectory data will be saved as an Excel file.

 ## Understanding the Formulas
 The simulation uses several formulas to update the bullet's characteristics as it travels.
 Here, we detail the main formulas used: